 In the real world, however, it may be hard to find someone in your social circle who has used a specific type of lawyer.
 This gap in knowledge is what makes reviews and comments on sites such as Google, Yelp, Nolo, Avvo, and Facebook so important.
 In place of a recommendation from a friend or family member, these sites help people determine if a lawyer is right for them or not.

-Because what other people say about your services can have a bigger impact than any ads you might put up, gathering client testimonials and reviews is necessary for good web marketing for lawyers.
+Because what other people say about your services can have a bigger impact than any ads you might put up, gathering client testimonials and reviews is necessary for a good web marketing for lawyers.
 Most clients would love to be able to share their satisfaction with your services, so maintain accounts on review websites and encourage clients to share a snippet of their experience.

 To give stellar reviews more visibility, consider including them in your website structure.
 Publishing them on a dedicated testimonial page on your website allows visitors to see how others have enjoyed working with you and positively impacts your lawyer internet marketing results.